 Share This Article

 Pet Vaccination Services at Our Local Animal Vaccination Clinic

-We provide a full suite of vaccination services personalized to your pet.
+We provide a full suite of vaccination services personalized to your pet as part of our comprehensive pet care services.
 We offer core (rabies, distemper/parvo for dogs; rabies, panleukopenia/calici/viral rhinotracheitis for cats) and common non‑core vaccines.

-Before any vaccine, we perform a brief exam and medical-history review; for at‑risk animals, we may recommend pet bloodwork or delay vaccination.
+Before any vaccine, we perform a brief exam and medical history review.
+For at‑risk animals, we may recommend pet bloodwork or delay vaccination.
+This vet visit is also a good time to ask about the kitten and puppy vaccine cost.

 We build a custom pet immunization schedule for puppies, kittens, adults, seniors, pregnant or immunocompromised pets, and can use titer testing when appropriate.
-We also discuss practical preventive pet healthcare measures with you.
+We also discuss practical preventive pet healthcare measures with you, emphasizing the long-term benefits of pet vaccines for both individual animals and the community.

 Protect Your Pet Today by Booking a Vaccination Appointment Now!

 Vaccinations protect your pets and communities, lower treatment costs, and require customized schedules for puppies, adults, seniors, and special cases.
-When you visit Animal Hospital Fontana, we can explain to you the risks and benefits in more detail.
+When you visit Jurupa Hills Animal Hospital, we can explain to you the risks and benefits in more detail.
 We offer pre-vaccine exams, titers, reminders, and documented records.

+Share This Article